GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### We're no longer in the days where everything is super well crafted.
-But at the heart of the programs that make it to the top, you'll find that the key internal code was done by a few people who really know what they were doing.
+> ### Complexity kills.
+It sucks the life out of developers, it makes products difficult to plan, build and test, it introduces security challenges and it causes end-user and administrator frustration.
 >
-> ~ *Bill Gates*
+> ~ *Ray Ozzie*

 ---
 ## 🏎 Quick Facts